gabrie30/ghorg/README.md

 > Note: if you are running into issues, read the troubleshooting and known issues section below

 ### github setup
 1. Create [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with all `repo` scopes.
-Update `GHORG_GITHUB_TOKEN` in your `ghorg/conf.yaml`, as a cli flag, or add to your [osx keychain](https://help.github.com/en/github/using-git/caching-your-github-password-in-git).
+Update `GHORG_GITHUB_TOKEN` in your `ghorg/conf.yaml` or as a cli flag.
 If your org has Saml SSO in front you will need to give your token those permissions as well, see [this doc](https://docs.github.com/en/github/authenticating-to-github/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).
 1. For cloning GitHub Enterprise repos you must set `--base-url` e.g. `ghorg clone <github_org> --base-url=https://internal.github.com`

 ### gitlab setup

 1. Create [Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) with the `read_api` scope (or `api` for self-managed GitLab older than 12.10).
-This token can be added to your `ghorg/conf.yaml`, as a cli flag, or your [osx keychain](https://help.github.com/en/github/using-git/caching-your-github-password-in-git).
+This token can be added to your `ghorg/conf.yaml` or as a cli flag.
 1. Update the `GitLab Specific` config in your `ghorg/conf.yaml` or via cli flags
 1. Update `GHORG_SCM_TYPE` to `gitlab` in your `ghorg/conf.yaml` or via cli flags
 1. See [examples/gitlab.md](https://github.com/gabrie30/ghorg/blob/master/examples/gitlab.md) on how to run